 In my last Building Blocks article I charted the path that it took for a breakout band to establish itself in a local scene.
-Now we’re going to look at the next step: what does it take for a band to maintain that status, and become a dominant player in that scene?
+Now we’re going to look at the next step: Established Bands.
+What does it take for a band to maintain that status, and become a dominant player in that scene?

 We all know what an established local band looks like from the outside.
 They gig regularly, with a dependable crowd that seems only too willing to spend more nights out than usual just to show up to most of their gigs.
 Band members seem to own the stage, with a polished charisma that unites the crowd around the message of their music.
 They may have an album or several releases out there, with fans wearing t-shirts and plastering their stickers around town.